 8. Is there a system in place for a secondary lighting system?
 If no describe the steps being taken to correct this.
-9. Is there a traffic route(s) on the premises?
-If yes describe the steps being taken YES/NO 0. to ensure that persons near a traffic route will not be harmed.
-120/110 10.
+YES/NO 9.
+Is there a traffic route(s) on the premises?
+If yes describe the steps being taken to ensure that persons near a traffic route will not be harmed.
+YES/NO 10.
 Are areas around workplaces clear from items that may cause a slip, trip or fall?
 Are floors sufficiently clean and dry?
 If no, what steps are being taken to ensure workers' safety, particularly in emergency evacuation situations?
 YES/NO 11.
 Is it possible that materials or objects could fall and cause injury?
-If yes describe YES/NO 11. the precautions to stop people from being struck.
-I LO/NO the precaditions to stop people from being strack.
+If yes describe YES/NO the precautions to stop people from being struck.
 12. Are there a sufficient number of suitable emergency routes?
 If no describe the steps being taken to correct this.
 YES/NO 13.
-Are all doors and gates suitably constructed and have safety devices been fitted where necessary?
+Are all doors and gates suitably constructed and have safety devices been fitted YES/NO 10. where necessary?
 If no, what steps will be taken to correct this?
-YES/NO 14.
+120/110 whole hecessary: If he, what steps will be taken to correct this: 4.4 \/E0/N0 14.
 Have maintenance checks been carried out to escalators or moving walkways?
-If YES/NO 14. no, what steps will be taken to ensure such checks are done?
-I LO/NO no, what steps will be taken to ensure such checks are done:
+If YES/NO no, what steps will be taken to ensure such checks are done?